 - Moral judgments against larger individuals: they’re lazy, greedy slobs.
 They should just eat less and exercise more, and if they don’t do that, then it’s their own fault they’re overweight and are dealing with whatever illnesses might come along with that.

 - Bias in the workplace: bias against hiring or promoting heavier people, even if they’re the most qualified person for a particular job.

 As someone who’s battled weight for most of her life, from Weight Watchers, to the cabbage soup diet, to running marathons, to abusing ipecac syrup, and self-flagellating with exercise, I’m tired of this.
-Sickened by it, in fact. of believing that obesity is the main causal factor in T2D, metabolic syndrome, CVD, hypertension, and all the other nefarious stuff most people think is “associated with” excess weight.
+Sickened by it, in fact.
+I’ve written before about the fallacy of believing that obesity is the main causal factor in T2D, metabolic syndrome, CVD, hypertension, and all the other nefarious stuff most people think is “associated with” excess weight.
 I am absolutely done with uninformed people’s kneejerk assumptions about a causal relationship between body size and metabolic disease.
 This is more than a blog post to me.
 It is deeply personal.

 The personal fat threshold concept offers a new and very intriguing way to look at things.
 To be clear, as far as I know, this is a hypothesis, or maybe it’s a theory.
 I don’t know if it’s been proven for certain, but it certainly seems solid to me.
 I’ll call it a “concept” just to play it safe.

 We can speculate, but the truth is, we can't know for sure